karthikjodangi/3DFaceMesh/README.md

     The input video is converted to frames and the model works on individual frames.
   </li>
   <li>
-    For each frame, face detection is performed and the region of interest i.e., face, is cropped for further processing.
+    For each frame, face detection is performed and the region of interest i.e. face, is cropped for further processing.
 This is achieved using Google's Mediapipe library.
   </li>
   <li>
     From the region of interest, 3D facial landmarks are extracted.